 - Those who qualify for SC Housing's SC Stay Plus program may receive up to 12 months of assistance for late rent payments and late utility payments dating back to March 13, 2020.

-- The Emergency Broadband Benefit provides a discount of up to $50 per month towards broadband service for eligible households and up to $75 per month for those on Tribal lands.
-Eligible households can also receive a one-time discount of up to $100 to purchase a laptop, desktop, or tablet from participating providers if they contribute $10-$50 toward the purchase price.
+- The Affordable Connectivity Program provides a discount of up to $30 per month toward internet service for eligible households and up to $75 per month for households on qualifying Tribal lands.
+Eligible households can also receive a one-time discount of up to $100 to purchase a laptop, desktop computer, or tablet from participating providers if they contribute more than $10 and less than $50 toward the purchase price.

 - Additionally, use the Energy Office's Energy Saver Tool to help you determine what opportunities may be available to you.

 ORS Consumer Services

 If you’ve spoken with your utility, and the utility is regulated by the PSC and the ORS, and you still need help, ORS Consumer Services can contact the utility on your behalf.
 ORS can check to see whether the utility has followed all applicable regulations.
 The ORS can also direct you to social services agencies that may have available funds to assist with your utility bills.